 FORT WAYNE KOMET HOCKEY CLUB Est. 1952

-Ernie Berg started it over 65 years ago.
+Ernie Berg started it all before 1952.
 He was the one that began thinking about hockey in Fort Wayne, Indiana.
 But it was after the city announced plans of building the Allen County War Memorial Coliseum.
 Berg took a trip to Toledo one night to watch an IHL game.
 That was all it took.
 Berg came home full of enthusiasm.

 With the thought of Fort Wayne building a beautiful new big building, Berg couldn't help but envision it filled with people for a hockey game.
 It was a dream.
 A dream later to become reality.
 The dream came true with the dropping of the first puck at the start of the 1952-53 International Hockey League season.

 Many have wondered about Komets being spelled with a "K".
 Berg did it.
 He wanted to have a name that suggested speed, flash, excitement.
 And he spelled it with a "K" instead of a "C" after his wife.
 Her name was Kathryn but she always went by Kay.

 Berg became the team's General Manager and put together a talented hockey team.
 That first team was a real crowd pleaser, if not an artistic success.
 He got guys who were tough and aggressive.
 And the Fort Wayne fans liked that.

 It wasn't until the sixth game the franchise picked up its first victory.
 It came on a Tuesday night before a crowd of 6,381.
 The "K's" won 6-5 over the Grand Rapids Rockets.